-No. Course Intended Learning Outcomes (CILOs) Knowledge 1 Describe fundamental concepts of cryptography 2 Describe the information security at bit level, message level, protocol level, system and network level, and managerial level.
-3 Describe the solutions to the information management security problems at different levels.
-Professional Skill 4 Analyze and identify potential security problems and provide solutions to these problems.
+No. Course Intended Learning Outcomes (CILOs) Knowledge 1 Describe the information security management problems at bit level, message level, protocol level, system and network level, and managerial level.
+2 Describe the solutions to the information management security problems at different levels.
+Professional Skill 3 Analyze and identify potential security problems and provide solutions to these problems.

-Calendar Description:

-Students will learn the fundamental concepts of cryptography; the principles and practices of information security at different levels: bit level, message level, protocol level, system and network level, organization level and society level.
-They will also learn other advanced applications, including information security management and blockchain.
+Calendar Description: Students will learn the principles and practices of information security management at different levels: bit level, message level, protocol level, system and network level, and managerial level.
+They will also learn the current topics, including blockchain.